seaboyz/You-Dont-Know-JS/scope-closures/ch5.md

 But what does `greeting` hold, if not the function reference?

-In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of their scope—again, the nearest enclosing function, or the global.
+***In addition to being hoisted, variables declared with `var` are also automatically initialized to `undefined` at the beginning of their scope—again, the nearest enclosing function, or the global***.
 Once initialized, they're available to be used (assigned to, retrieved from, etc.) throughout the whole scope.

 So on that first line, `greeting` exists, but it holds only the default `undefined` value.
 It's not until line 4 that `greeting` gets assigned the function reference.

-Pay close attention to the distinction here.
-A `function` declaration is hoisted **and initialized to its function value** (again, called *function hoisting*).
-A `var` variable is also hoisted, and then auto-initialized to `undefined`.
+Pay close attention to the distinction here. ***A `function` declaration is hoisted **and initialized to its function value (again, called *function hoisting*).
+A `var` variable is also hoisted, and then auto-initialized to `undefined`***.
 Any subsequent `function` expression assignments to that variable don't happen until that assignment is processed during runtime execution.

 In both cases, the name of the identifier is hoisted.
 But the function reference association isn't handled at initialization time (beginning of the scope) unless the identifier was created in a formal `function` declaration.